PicoPET/corev-llvm-ppl/llvm-toolchain-ppl.md

 ### Nature of the development

 This project requires the modification of a set of existing public open source code bases maintained as projects of the LLVM Foundation.
-THerefore, the processes used within OpenHW will reflect the processes of those upstream projects.
+Therefore, the processes used within OpenHW will reflect the processes of those upstream projects.

 These code bases are of substantial size:

-- Clang: 1.75 MLOC
+- Clang: 1.75 MLOC C++
-- LLVM: 2.1 MLOC
+- LLVM: 2.1 MLOC C++

 The code bases include substantial regression test suites (1.5 MLOC including `libcxx` C++ library tests), and success with these test suites is a pre-requisite of upstream acceptance of any patch.